CZiYi-git/Python-Exercises/README.md

 # Python-Exercises
-Here is a list of the python exercises I have done through the years!
+Here is where I keep my weekly python exercises!